semperos/ari/README.md

     - Replace default REPL printing by setting a function value for the `ari.print` global (function receives a single Goal value to print)
     - Configure the output format with `--output-format` or using one of the `)output.` system commands at the REPL.
 Formats include CSV/TSV, JSON, Markdown, and LaTeX.
   - `ari.p` is bound to the previous result (value from last evaluation at the REPL)
+  - Alternatively run `ari` with `--raw` for a simpler, raw REPL that lacks line editing, history, and auto-complete, but is better suited for interaction via an editor like (Neo)Vim, or if you prefer rlwrap or another line editor to the one that ships with ari.
 - Extensible help system
   - `help"help"` for an overview
   - `help"TOPIC"` similar to Goal's CLI help